VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 3/README.md

 	// Calc The Index Positions
 	for (int i = 0; i < slices * stacks + slices; ++i) {

-		sphereIndices[count] = i;
+        //The triangle index is explained in the lecture slides sphereIndices[count] = i;
 		count++;
 		sphereIndices[count] = i + slices + 1;